Shawn Burke | Head Coach

 He holds a USSF “A” license as well as a US Soccer National Goalkeeping.
 Burke also holds a National Youth License.

-Burke currently resides in Amherst with his wife Taylor.
+Burke currently resides in Amherst with his wife Taylor and daughter Henley.